 FHA Loans After Bankruptcy And Foreclosure

-Home Buyers can now qualify for a FHA Loan after bankruptcy and foreclosure after mandatory waiting periods.
-Here are the requirements to qualify for a FHA Loan after a bankruptcy, foreclosure, deed in lieu of foreclosure, and/or short sale:
+Home Buyers can now qualify for an FHA Loan after bankruptcy and foreclosure after mandatory waiting periods.
+Here are the requirements to qualify for an FHA Loan after a bankruptcy, foreclosure, deed in lieu of foreclosure, and/or short sale:

-- Two year waiting period to qualify for a FHA Loan after a Chapter 7 Bankruptcy discharged date.
+- The two-year waiting period to qualify for an FHA Loan after a Chapter 7 Bankruptcy discharged date

-- A home buyer can qualify for a FHA Loan one year into a Chapter 13 Bankruptcy Repayment Plan with the approval of the Chapter 13 Bankruptcy Trustee and as long as they can provide 12 months of timely payment on all of their bills and repayment to their creditors.
+- A home buyer can qualify for an FHA Loan one year into a Chapter 13 Bankruptcy Repayment Plan with the approval of the Chapter 13 Bankruptcy Trustee

 Qualifying For FHA Loan If You Have Mortgage Part Of Bankruptcy

 Many folks who had a Chapter 7 Bankruptcy have included their mortgage as part of their Chapter 7 Bankruptcy.

 - There are mandatory waiting periods after both the Bankruptcy and Foreclosure to qualify for an FHA Loan

 - If you had a mortgage as part of your Chapter 7 Bankruptcy, there is a three year mandatory waiting period from the recorded date of your foreclosure to qualify for an FHA Loan

 - When someone files Chapter 7 Bankruptcy and has their home loan as part of their Chapter 7 Bankruptcy, their mortgage balance is discharged